sidebar hamburger menu

 It will automatically detect and abort if the system is not 64-bit (as KernelCare Enterprise doesn't support it).

-It will also detects when Ksplice module cannot be uninstalled and retries multiple times.
+It will also detect when the Ksplice module cannot be uninstalled and retries multiple times.

 Run the command: